 3. Is your company being affected by your anxiety?

-Another major flag in evaluating the need of a CFO is how much time the CEO is spending on the finance of the business, to the detriment of other areas of the company.
+Another major flag in evaluating the need for a CFO is how much time the CEO is spending on the finance of the business, to the detriment of other areas of the company.
 As I mentioned earlier, a CFO typically takes responsibility for financial analysis, accounting, and budgets, along with overseeing insurance, banking, real estate, health insurance, accounts receivable, and legal issues.
 When the CEO is being distracted from critical revenue-generating activities to handle financing or similar issues, it’s time for the CFO to take their place and make these things happen.

 Also, in my case, anxiety and stress over our finance department caused not only issues in making good business decisions, but also my health.
 One of the most common complaints among business owners is lack of sleep, especially when it’s due to anxiety and uncertainty over your business.
 Maybe you see your bank balance shrinking, but you don’t know why.
 Maybe you don’t know how much operating capital you need on hand, or if you have enough money in the budget to make that new hire.
 Whatever financial issues keep you up at night, getting your own CFO can help you get the answers you need and reduce your anxiety about the unknown and allow you to stay focused on the portion of the business where you are an expert.